 What is a biopsy?

 A biopsy is a procedure done to remove tissue or cells from the body for examination under a microscope.
-Some biopsies can be done in a doctor's office, while others need to be done in a hospital setting.
-In addition, some biopsies can be done with a local anesthetic to numb just the area.
-Others may require sedation or even full anesthesia where you are completely asleep during the procedure.
+Some biopsies can be done in a healthcare provider's office, while others need to be done in a hospital setting.
+In addition, some biopsies can be done with a local anesthetic to numb just the local area involved.
+Others may need sedation or even full anesthesia that puts you completely asleep during the procedure.

 Biopsies are usually done to find out if a tumor is cancerous or to find the cause of an unexplained lesion, mole, infection, or inflammation.